-Baked Churro Donuts with cinnamon sugar are a great combination of two perfect treats: churros and donuts!
-No yeast and no frying needed!
+Baked Churro Donuts with cinnamon sugar is a great combination of two perfect treats:

 My family loves both churros and donuts so I thought it would be fun to combine the two of them into one.
 The results were amazing.
 Just 30 minutes to warm fluffy donuts.